FuG 240 Berlin: Berlin

 The Berlin N-2 model was installed primarily in Junkers Ju 88G-6 night-fighters, behind a plywood radome.
 This so greatly reduced drag compared to the late-model Lichtensteins and Neptun that the fighters regained their pre-radar speeds.
 The power output of the N-2 radar was 15 kW, and was effective against bomber-sized targets at distances of up to 9 kilometers, or down to 0.5 kilometer, which eliminated the need for a second short-range radar system.
 The N-3 version used an updated display system that featured a C-scope output, which simplified the intercept.

 The N-4 was a further development of the N-3; it rotated the antenna in the horizontal plane under an FuG 350 Naxos-antenna style teardrop housing atop the aircraft fuselage.
 The result was a 360-degree image of the sky around the aircraft that was presented on a plan position indicator (PPI).
 This version was later renamed the FuG 244 "Bremen", but was not approved for production.

-A year after the end of the war, this American copy appeared as the AN/APS-3.